Arkady Ostashev: Memory

 In the museum at site No. 2 of the Baikonur cosmodrome organized an exposition dedicated to him.
 In Elektrougli, Noginsky District, Moscow region at the local history Museum has a booth dedicated to the Ostashev brothers.
 There is a memorial plaque at the house he grew up in.
 In Moscow, the Memorial Museum of Cosmonautics stores personal belongings, photographs and documents from the home archive of A. I. Ostashev.
 In the Museum of the RSC "Energia", where Ostashev worked for more than 50 years, there is material, dedicated to him (in the hall of "Labor Glory" the first showcase).
 In 1993 in the Russian state archive for scientific-technical documentation biographical documents, documents of creative, social and scientific activity of A. I. Ostashev are placed.
 A memorial plaque to Arkady Ilyich has been unveiled on the facade of the apartment building No. 17 on Tsiolkovsky Street in the city of Korolev.
-On September 30, 2025, Arkady Ostashev Life's Work exhibition dedicated to the 100th anniversary of his birth was opened at the Memorial Museum of Cosmonautics.
+On September 30, 2025, Arkady Ostashev Life's Work exhibition dedicated to the 100th anniversary of his birth was opened at the Memorial Museum of Cosmonautics in Moscow.